gulahmed/gulahmed.github.io/_pages/cs241-OOP/lectures/01-week.md

 Notes
 </h4>

+## About C++
+- C++ was developed from the C programming language, by adding some features to it.
+These features can be collected in three groups:
+1. Non-object-oriented features, which can be used in coding phase.
+These are not involved with the programming technique.
+2. Features which support object-oriented programming.
+3. Features which support generic programming.

+- With minor exceptions, C++ is a superset of C.

+## C++'s Enhancements to C (Non-OO)
+### Comment Lines

+* /* This is a comment */

+* // This is a comment

+* C++  allows  you  to  begin  a  comment  with  //  and  use  the
+remainder of the line for comment text.

+* This increases readability.

+### Declarations and Definitions in C++

+* Remember;  there  is  a  difference  between  a  declaration
+and a definition

+* A  declaration  introduces  a  name an  identifier  to  the
+compiler.
+It tells the compiler “ This function or this variable exists somewhere, and here is what it should look like.”

+* A definition, on the other hand, says: “ Make this variable here ” or “ Make  this  function  here.”
+It  allocates  storage  for  the name.

+#### Example

+extern int i; // Declaration

+int i; // Definition

+struct ComplexT{    // Declaration float re,im;
+};

+ComplexT c1,c2;     //  Definition

+void func( int, int);   //  Declaration
+(its body is a definition)

 ## Compilation Process

 Compiling a source code file in C++ is a four-step process.
 For example, if you have a C++ source code file named prog1.cpp and you execute the compile command